 Because radishes grow so quickly, it is easy to squeeze multiple sowings into a single growing season.
 Depending on how much you like radishes, you can plant a row every week or two, or you can wait until the first bunch is harvested before planting a second crop.

-Just make sure to leave space in your garden is you do plan to do succession planting – where you plant them every week or two.
+Just make sure to leave space in your garden if you do plan to do succession planting – where you plant them every week or two.
 Otherwise, you will need to wait until a row is harvested before planting more due to a lack of space.

 Do you need to thin radishes?

 Many root crops, like carrots, should be thinned as the plants grow.
 However, radishes seem to be the exception to this rule.
 Of course, it all depends on the variety that is being grown and the sowing method.
 With seed tape, the need to thin is reduced.
 Though if you hand sowed loose seeds, then you very well may need to thin them at least once to provide space for the radishes to properly grow.
 In the years I have been growing radishes, I have never had to thin them.
+If you find some are on the smaller side as they near harvest age, simply harvest some of the bigger ones around it and allow that radish some extra time to grow bigger.

 Radishes make an excellent companion plant in the garden.
 Because of their pungent smell, they act as a great insect deterrent.
-Thus keeping pest insects, such as ants, aphids and tomato hornworms away from other plants in your garden.
-Radishes grow well with peas, nasturtiums, lettuce and some varieties of parsley.
+Thus keeping pest insects, such as ants, aphids, and tomato hornworms away from other plants in your garden.
+Radishes grow well with peas, nasturtiums, lettuce, and some varieties of parsley.
 However, avoid placing it near plants from the hyssop or mint family.

 Can you grow them in containers?

 Yes!
 Radishes do well in most conditions.
-Be it containers, raised beds or in-ground gardenings.
+Be it containers, raised beds, or in-ground gardenings.
 No matter where you plant radishes they will thrive.
 The number one rule when growing in containers is to make sure that the container is big enough.
 You want it to be fairly wide to allow room for the radishes to grow in width without being crowded.
 Depending on what variety of radish you are growing you may need a fairly deep pot as well.

 After about three to four weeks, radishes are ready to harvest.
 The size of the radish will depend on the variety planted.
 However, if you wish your radishes to be a bit bigger before harvesting, then wait a few extra days.
 Just don’t wait too long.
 If radishes get too large, they often become woody.
 While still edible, they are less pleasant to eat this way.
 When harvesting, you can pick an entire row at once or pick a handful every day.
 This will depend on how quickly you want to harvest and eat them.
 If you have a radish loving family, then pick them all in one go.
 However, if you are like us, we only have one radish eater in the house.
 So, we pick a few each day until the row is gone.